 Given the relative obscurity of Simbla, user feedback—positive or negative—is scant.
 One complaint voiced, however, concerns customer service, which consists of a static page and a contact form, with no immediate, direct support available.
 Granted, this is the case with many such emerging companies with limited resources.

 Positive Reviews and Testimonials

 Simbla is consistently viewed favorably by reviewers in many respects:

 - Use of Bootstrap 3 (a plus for experienced designers)

 - Automatic SEO

 Simbla users are quite taken with the attractiveness and user-friendliness of the Simbla platform.
 On this point, there is no dispute.

-However, the lack of eCommerce and blogging features means that more ambitious businesses won’t find what they’re looking for.
+However, we’re still waiting for Simbla’s eCommerce feature to be officially released.
 What’s more, the editor itself is not terribly intuitive if you are attempting to fine-tune things (beyond just tinkering within the confines of the (quite nice) templates provided).
 In the world of fast-and-easy website creation, Simbla delivers a solid and enjoyable experience that hints at greater potential.
 Will it ultimately achieve that potential?
 The foundation is solid enough to warrant hope.
-And if the new online database builder and website application creator are signs of things to come, Simbla may finally be on the way to achieving its potential.
+And if the new blogging tool, online database builder, and website application creator are signs of things to come, Simbla may finally be on the way to achieving its potential.
 Three and a half stars.